cancerberoSgx/typescript-plugins-of-mine/typescript-plugin-proactive-code-fixes/README.md

 * create variable (when assigning non declared variable)
 * create constructor (when calling new A(a,b) on a class that doesn't have that constructor )
 * const2let
-* declareClass
+* declare Class or interface
-* nameFunction
+* name unnamed function declarations
 * make an object literal implement an interface by adding / removing necessary members
 * declare an interface from a return value
-* declaremember - complements the code fix alreayd existing in typescript to fullfill all cases. declaring missing properties / methods
+* declare member - complements the code fix already existing in typescript to fullfill all cases. declaring missing properties / methods
-* add return statement
+* add missing return statement

 and more to come!!